 You are here

-posted on May 1, 2015
+posted on June 1, 2015

-On Wednesday, May 6, from 04:00 - 15:00, MSI staff will perform scheduled maintenance and upgrades to the network and various systems.
+On Wednesday, June 3, from 04:00 - 15:00, MSI staff will perform scheduled maintenance and upgrades to the network and various systems.
 This downtime will be a global, system-wide maintenance to upgrade the network components providing Panasas Connectivity.

 During this maintenance period, we will be performing the following updates:

 • Mesabi will be unavailable for firmware and network updates.